 Processed foods – I am afraid I won’t be advising you to eat lots of highly processed foods such as biscuits, cakes and pastries, or foods containing lots of artificial sweeteners.
 Not only are these foods nutrient poor but we tend to eat them instead of a healthy diet.
 Result?
 We deprive our bodies of good nutrition that keeps our bodies and minds in good health.
 Replacing your usual biscuit or cake with a fruit or yogurt carries many healthy benefits.

-What nutrients will boost my immune system?
+What vitamins will boost my immune system?

 Vitamins A, B, C, D, and E

-These are the vitamins which have been mostly associated with a healthy immune system, and each for a variety of reasons:
+These are the vitamins which have been mostly associated with a healthy immune system, each for a variety of reasons:

 - Vitamin A helps to maintain gut structure and lining, as well as mounting the immune response.
 Preformed sources are animal based such as eggs, milk, yogurt, cheese and oily fish.
 Plants give us betacarotene which is made into active vitamin A in the body.
 Red, yellow and green fruits and vegetables are good sources of betacarotene.
 Tomatoes, carrots, mango, papaya, and spinach are some examples of what to eat.

 - B Vitamins influence the production and activity of natural ‘killer cells’ once they recognise a pathogen.
 Good sources are both plant and animal based.
 Plants: green leafy vegetables such as broccoli, cabbage and spinach, wholegrain cereals, and chickpeas.
 Meat, salmon, milk, cheese, eggs and fish provide us with all the B vitamins we need.